daabm/PowerShell/Modules/README.md

 ## GetUnlinkedGPOs

 Gets all unlinked GPOs in the targeted domain.
 Does not use the usual approach with Get-GPReport, because that is too slow in larger environments.
-Instead it crawls all GPLink attributes.'
+Instead it crawls all GPLink attributes.

 Sample results from a quite large environment - compare this to all solutions using Get-GPReport and be surprised  :smile:
 ```